pawekz/Group_10-TeamSpirit/README.md

 🔲 - to be implemented

-❎ - already implemented, still with bugs / rework with logic
+❎ - already implemented, still with bugs / rework logic

 ✅ - implemented